 G-Flex epoxy is a 24-hour cure glue, so give it time to set and cure thoroughly.
 After that, it's back to the belt sander for some final shaping and removal of "squeeze out," or the excess glue leaked out of the joints due to clamping.
 Next, I use a half-sheet handheld orbital flat pad power sander.
 I start with 120 grit and smooth the handle to its final shape.
 It's pretty quick work if you apply a little pressure!
 Be careful not to create deep gouges by over-sanding in one spot.

 After the 120 grit, I usually jump to 400, then 800, 1000, 1500, 2000, and finally 2500 grit for a final finish.
-Once to 2500, the professionally stabilized wood will take on a lustre and shine like it already has a coat of satin or semi-gloss finish on it.
-Because the wood is stabilized, there is no need for any other finish at this point. a coat of paste wax and a good buffing is all it needs!
+Once to 2500, the professionally stabilized wood will take on a luster and shine like it already has a coat of satin or semi-gloss finish.
+Because the wood is stabilized, there is no need for any other finish at this point.
+A coat of paste wax and a good buffing is all it needs!

 9- The Finish-

-If the customer does want a high gloss knife handle finish I apply two to three for a Tru-Oil finish, a blend of boiled linseed oil, varnishes, and hardeners that dries faster than pure linseed oil.
+If the customer does want a high gloss knife handle finish, I apply two to three coats of Tru-Oil gun stock finish, a blend of boiled linseed oil, varnishes, and hardeners that dries faster than pure linseed oil.
 Tru-Oil makes a very durable waterproof finish that is EXTREMELY glossy.
-A 4 ounce bottle will do dozens of knives if you apply it with a gloved finger, rubbing vigorously to make sure the oil is worked down into the pores.
+A 4-ounce bottle will do dozens of knives if you apply it with a gloved finger, rubbing vigorously to ensure the oil is worked down into the pores.

-This is a quick and dirty list of the steps required to attach a handle to the tang of your kitchen knife and then make the grain and wood color stand out in a beautiful and satisfying way!
-Or you can choose an "All Synthetic Handle".
+This is a quick and dirty list of the steps required to attach a handle to the tang of your kitchen knife and make the grain and wood color stand out in a beautiful and satisfying way!
+Or you can choose an "All Synthetic Handle."

 More FREE Learning: